 also like a couple of white stalks of the green onions.

 You will get a multitude of times for the canning if you ask, anywhere from 15

-somewhere near the upper time as these fish I do is only smoked for a couple of
+somewhere near the upper time as on my fish I only smoke for a couple of

 hours just to impart the flavor.
 If in doubt look it up in a canning book yourself.

-If kept for a period of time, tip jar upside down occasionally to allow oil to
+If you keep canned fish for a period of time, tip jar upside down occasionally to allow oil to

 Sausage Making / Smoking :

 Salt 1 1/2 cups (my wife likes a little less salt, like about 1/2)

 Garlic 2 teaspoons garlic salt OR 12 med size cloves

 Pepper 1/2 cup